Louisiana State Police Commission

 Upon notice to the parties that an appeal is subject to being dismissed as defective, the Commission or the Referee shall set the time in which the appeal may be supplemented or amended.
-To be considered, a supplement or amendment or an appeal must be received by or mailed to the Director within the time fixed.
+To be considered, a supplement or amendment or an appeal must be received by or mailed to the Executive Director within the time fixed.
 The receipt or mailing of the supplemented or amended appeal shall be the same as provided for the original appeal in Sub-sections (a) and (e) hereof.
 When requested by the appellant within the original time fixed for filing the supplemented or amended appeal, for good cause shown, the Commission or the Referee may extend the period in which the supplemented or amended appeal may be filed.

 13.5 Summary Disposition of Appeal.

 (a) Whether on motion of a party or on its own motion, the Commission may summarily dispose of all or part of an appeal on the following grounds or in accordance with the provisions of Rule 13.11(e);